 Banagher outdoor pool is one of Irelands most unusual pools.
 It’s located in the River Shannon, with Galway on one side and Offaly on the other.
 This pool is perfect for an early morning swim.
 It’s an old-fashioned concrete design which in our opinion adds to its charm.
 The water is clean and blue and you’ll be able to dry off with a picnic on the riverside afterwards.
 Bliss!

 Up near the top of Dingle’s Conor pass, you’ll find an idyllic little lake called Peddlers Lake.
 It’s a bit of a climb up to reach it and the water will be chilly… but wow, what a view.
 There is nothing quite like swimming in the mountains.
 This particular corrie lake is set against Mount Brandon – the highest Irish peak outside the Macgillycuddy’s Reeks.
 Be careful on the rocks as you slide in!

-6. Barrow River, Carlow
+6. River Barrow, Carlow

-As the second longest river in Ireland, there are several great spots to take a dip in.
+As the second-longest river in Ireland, there are several great spots to take a dip in.
 One of our favourites is the section between Graignamanagh and St. Mullins.
 Take a scenic walk along the 8km Barrow Line South between the two villages and finish off with a bathe in the crisp waters.
-There’s a diving board along the route aswell!
+There’s a diving board along the route as well!

 7. Lough Ouler, Wicklow